DevExpress/devextreme-angular/README.md

         npx devextreme-cli add devextreme-angular

-Or follow the steps below to add DevExtreme manually.
+Alternatively, you can follow the steps below to add DevExtreme manually.

 #### <a name="installation"></a>Install DevExtreme ####